JayceDugan/Timber-Snippets/vsc-extension-quickstart.md

 * This folder contains all of the files necessary for your extension.
 * `package.json` - this is the manifest file that defines the location of the snippet file and specifies the language of the snippets.
-* `snippets/snippets.json` - the file containing all snippets.
+* `snippets/snippets.code-snippets` - the file containing all snippets.

 ## Get up and running straight away

 * Press `F5` to open a new window with your extension loaded.
 * Create a new file with a file name suffix matching your language.
-* Verify that your snippets are proposed on intellisense.
+* Verify that your snippets are proposed on IntelliSense.

 ## Make changes